Gordonby/aks-health-check/README.md

 $ az aks get-credentials -g <resource group> -n <cluster name>

-# Verify that you can interact with Kubernets
+# Verify that you can interact with Kubernetes
 $ kubectl get ns

 # aks-hc check all - checks both Azure and Kubernetes configuration